Kpable/kpable.github.io/_games/movers-inc/mechanics/object-validation.md

 category: movers-inc
 fa_icon: fa-pause
 description: |
-  Validating the object being carried can be placed.
+  Validating the object being carried can be placed on four placeable types of on the floor, on furniture, on the wall, or on a shelf.
+Validation by verifying every voxel unit adjacent to object is of the valid placeable type.
 game: movers-inc
 more: false
 ---